 Working Papers

-Asset Pricing with the Awareness of New Priced Risks
+Asset Pricing with the Awareness of New Risks

 with Christian Heyerdahl-Larsen and Philipp Illeditsch